liuliu/dflat/docs/reference/Workspace.md

 will return empty results.
 Any data fetching triggered before this call will finish normally, hence the `completion` part.
 The `completion` closure, if supplied, will be called once all transactions and data fetching initiated before shutdown finish.
+If `completion` closure not provided, this call will wait until all finished before return.

 ### `performChanges(_:changesHandler:completionHandler:)`